Prostate Disorders Life Insurance Underwriting

 Nothing – If it’s only slightly elevated and you have no history of problems, underwriting may still approve you.

 If you have a history of PSA elevations that have been thoroughly evaluated,

 We can usually get you covered with the right companies.

 If the paramed is the first known elevation of your PSA, you will most likely be postponed until it is evaluated.

-Postponed – Underwriting may postpone your life insurance until you have a repeat test completed at your own expense.
+Postponed – Underwriting may postpone your life insurance until you complete a repeat test at your own expense.

 Declined – When your PSA level is significantly elevated, life insurers will decline you until you get checked.